Click here for directions.

-You can use the General Contact Form on the Contact & Locations page of this website to get in touch with Dr. Hunt regarding second opinions, contact us via phone to set up an appointment, or speak with a member of our care team.
+You can use the General Contact Form to get in touch with Dr. Hunt regarding second opinions or contact us via phone to set up an appointment or speak with a member of our care team.

 You can get cortisone injections every 3 to 4 months as long as they continue to provide symptomatic relief.

 Some patients get immediate relief from a cortisone injection.
 For others, it may take up to 2 weeks for the injection to take effect.
 However, most people notice relief within 2 to 3 days.
 The duration of a cortisone injection can vary greatly.
 Some will last as long as a year, whereas others may last only a few days.
 It is also important to know that occasionally pain can get worse following a cortisone injection before it gets better.
 In the meantime, over the counter pain medications and ice are recommended.

 The Crosstown Surgery Center is a 21,000+ square foot facility located at Twin Cities Orthopedics – Edina, offering patients a convenient, complete and coordinated orthopedic care solution at one location.
 With six surgery suites, a procedure room and several free amenities for families, the Crosstown Surgery Center is a premier orthopedic facility in Minnesota.
 Click here to learn more.